craig-osterhout/docs/_includes/admin-group-mapping.md

 >**Tip**
 >
-> {{ scim_link }} to take advantage of automatic user provisioning and de-provisioning.
+> {{ variables.group_mapping.scim_link }} to take advantage of automatic user provisioning and de-provisioning.
 If you don't enable SCIM users are only automatically provisioned.
 You have to de-provision them manually.
 {: .tip}